 Furthermore, vitamin D is also essential for a number of healthy bodily functions, such as muscle strength, cardiovascular health, strong teeth, optimal blood pressure and a healthy immune system — to name just a few.

-Fact: The deadliest form of skin cancer, melanoma, has been on the rise by about 3.5 percent per year since 1992, according to the American Melanoma Foundation.
-Interestingly enough, this rise in melanoma has been paralleled by an 4.2 percent increase in sunscreen use.
+The deadliest form of skin cancer, melanoma, has been on the rise by about 3.5 percent per year since 1992, according to the American Melanoma Foundation.
+Interestingly enough, this rise in melanoma has been paralleled by a 4.2 percent increase in sunscreen use.

 Melanoma is a highly complex disease.
 While it appears that exposure to the sun may play some role, most melanomas are located on body parts that get little, if any, daily sun exposure.